api-platform/docs/admin/handling-relations.md

 ## Embedded Relations

-If the relation is an array of [embeddeds](../core/serialization.md#embedding-relations), the admin automatically replaces the embedded resources' data by their IRI.
+If a relation is an array of [embeddeds or an embedded](../core/serialization.md#embedding-relations) resource, by default, the admin automatically replaces the embedded resources' data by their IRI.
 However, the embedded data is inserted to a local cache: it will not be necessary to make more requests if you reference some fields of the embedded resource later on.

-If the relation is an embedded resource, by default, the admin also replaces it by its IRI.
-However, if you need to edit the embedded data or if you want to display some of the nested fields by using the dot notation for complex structures, you can keep the embedded data by setting the `useEmbedded` parameter of the Hydra data provider to `true`.
+If you need to edit the embedded data or if you want to display some of the nested fields by using the dot notation for complex structures, you can keep the embedded data by setting the `useEmbedded` parameter of the Hydra data provider to `true`.

 ```javascript